 Some important points to remember are :-

-i) The most requested looks should be covered.
+- The most requested looks should be covered.
 If you want to be an Indian / Asian Bridal Makeup artist then naturally a traditional asian bridal look, mendhi look, bold bridal and subtle bridal look, including the makeup and hairstyle should be covered.

-ii) the makeup looks should be distinct.
+- The makeup looks should be distinct.
 Not being taught the same makeup look with only a slight adjustment and calling it a totally different look, for example the same makeup look being taught just with different eyeshadow, lipstick, blusher colours or a slightly thicker eyeliner.

-iii) The hairstyles that are being taught are the most requested and current hairstyles for brides.
+- The hairstyles that are being taught are the most requested and current hairstyles for brides.
 Evidence of this should be sought from the course tutors video or portfolio, as the same hairstyle can be taught by different tutors with varying levels of competence.

-3. Evidence of past students work.
+Evidence of past students work

 Important tip:-

-ii) On seeing pictures of past students work, ALWAYS question the tutor on the phone as to what was EXACTLY achieved by the student on their portfolio day (the whole makeup? or just half the face, the whole hairstyle? the dupatta setting? the jewellery setting? or was some of it done by the tutor or their assistants).
+- On seeing pictures of past students work, ALWAYS question the tutor on the phone as to what was EXACTLY achieved by the student on their portfolio day (the whole makeup? or just half the face, the whole hairstyle? the dupatta setting? the jewellery setting? or was some of it done by the tutor or their assistants).

 (In my view the genuine tutors will welcome such questions as they try to deliver genuine results, and the self praising tutors will tend to get agitated at such questions.)